julian-rosas/text-analyzer/README.md

 # Text-Analyzer
-A java implementation of a text-analyzer for Data Structures and Algorithms class using Red-black trees, Hash Maps, AVL trees and graphs
+Java implementation of a text-analyzer for Data Structures and Algorithms class using Red-black trees, Hash Maps, AVL trees and graphs